QwenLM/qwen-code-action/examples/workflows/qwen-assistant/README.md

 # Qwen Code Assistant

 In this guide you will learn how to use the Qwen Code Assistant via GitHub Actions.
 It serves as an on-demand collaborator you can quickly delegate work to, invoked directly in GitHub Pull Request and Issue comments to perform a wide range of tasks—from code analysis and modifications to project management.
-When you invoke the workflow via `@qwen-code`, it uses a customizable set of tools to understand the context, execute your request, and respond within the same thread.
+When you invoke the workflow via `@qwencoder`, it uses a customizable set of tools to understand the context, execute your request, and respond within the same thread.

 - [Qwen Code Assistant](#qwen-code-assistant)
   - [Overview](#overview)